Republican Guard (France): Organization

 The Republican Guard belongs to the French National Gendarmerie.
 It is made up of approximately 2,800 men and women (drawn from an overall body of 100,000 gendarmes).
 As a historically Parisian organization, the guards wear the armorial bearings of the city on their uniforms.

 It consists of two infantry regiments (one includes a motorcycle squadron) and a horse cavalry regiment.
 It also has four musical formations, as well as display teams demonstrating prowess in horseback or motorcycle maneuvers.
 The Guard is commanded by a general de division (major general).
 It is headquartered in the Quartier des Célestins, Paris, built in 1895–1901, designed by the renowned French architect Jacques Hermant.

 Cavalry regiment

 Headquartered in the Quartier des Célestins, and Quartier Carnot barracks the cavalry regiment is made up of approximately 480 gendarmes and civilians of whom a little more than 10% are women.
-It has approximately 550 horses (11% mares) and remains the last mounted regiment in the French armed forces.
+It has approximately 550 horses (11% mares) and, following the disbanding of the Algerian Spahis in 1962, remain the last mounted regiment in the French armed forces.